ejones18/multi-env-mlops-azure/README.md

 # Multiple environment MLOps on Azure using Azure DevOps, Azure Machine Learning and Azure Machine Learning Registries

-This work-in-progress pull request for the MLOps v2 accelerator looks at incorporating the newly GA Azure Machine Learning registeries to support multi-environment sharing of models, environments and other assets.
-The current state of the repository is very simple, but the flow can be seen below:
+This work-in-progress fork for the MLOps v2 accelerator looks at incorporating Azure Machine Learning registeries to support multi-environment sharing of models, environments and other assets.
+The current state of the repository is not too disimiliar from the original repository, but the flow can be seen below:

 ![High-level flow](./imgs/multi_env_mlops.png "High-level flow")